tcypig/CS5520-final-smartbite/README.md

 - Integrated image upload functionality for meals via Firebase Storage.
 - Developed the `NutritionHistory.tsx` screen to visualize calories and nutrient breakdown history using line charts.
 - Added calorie goal setting with notification reminders via Expo Notifications.
 - Built the `notification` collection schema and listeners to avoid duplicate popups.
+- Designed and implemented a user-friendly guestScreen.tsx for unlogged users to explore features and preview popular recipes.

 ---